Felix Mizioznikov // Shutterstock

 – Location: Columbus, Ohio

 – Distance between airport and stadium: 10.5 miles (20-minute drive, 80-minute public transit)

-– Teams or events stadium is known for: Ohio State football (NCAA)
+– Teams or events venue is known for: Ohio State football (NCAA)

 – Stadium capacity: 104,900